The 5 Commandments of Picking a Fulfillment Warehouse

 These are all questions that make a huge difference when it comes to choosing the right fulfillment company for you.
 Your own customers’ expectations is an area you will need to discuss with potential partners.
 When does your customer expect to receive her products, and what level of communication is expected from you and your fulfillment partner?
 With all the choices out there, your own needs should definitely be the first thing you consider, as you choose the right partner to help you grow your business.

 2. Read reviews: Fulfillment partners who are in the business for a while will have generated traceable relationships.
 You should be able to easily find reviews online by customers and partners.
 Do your research, and check them out!
 Read the reviews with an ear for similarities to your own company’s needs.
 See how they describe the customer service, pricing, error control, and ease of engagement.
 Chances are, you might be dealing with a lot of the same issues, and peer reviews are a great source of rich information about the company.
 If you are getting consistently high reviews with 4 or 5 stars from reputable partners, odds are they are doing something right.
 Where should you look for honest reviews?
 Shopping cart forums and ecommerce blogs are some good sources for unbiased reviews from current and past customers.
+You can learn about unique shopping cart features that the service offers and whether they're a good fit for your business.
 TrustPilot and other review sites can also provide a highly qualified reviews.
 And of course, there’s always Google.
 Beware of too many negative reviews, and of shady “pay for review” sites.
 There is always the odd unhappy customer or disgruntled seller, but go with the majority of reviews, found on reputable sites.
 Are the customers satisfied with their partner’s customer service?
 Are you seeing customers who have many of the same complaints?
 Reviews will generally not hold back when it comes to honesty and being helpful to fellow entrepreneurs.
 You might even want to contact the reviewers directly and discuss their experience with them.
 Folks who write reviews are generally happy to help, and there is nothing like human feedback for great information.

 3. Look at cost and transparency.
 Pricing is always the big question.
 Do you have a budget for shipping and warehousing?
 Do you know what your costs would be if you were to try fulfillment in-house?
 How much room is built into the product margin for fulfillment costs?
 Are you counting on economies of scale in shipping and warehousing?
 Become as familiar with your costs and cash flow requirements as you can, so you can communicate with real clarity before you take this next step.
 Once this is done, you’re ready to get into the fee schedule of your potential fulfillment partners.
 Before signing anything, do your homework to uncover all the expenses – set-up, storage, pick & pack, account management fees, etc. Read the terms of service carefully so there are no surprises – transparency in pricing structure and fees is crucial (and is also a good indicator of the fulfillment company’s overall character.)
 And, be patient.
 Make sure you are comfortable with the answers you are getting and don’t be afraid to say, I don’t understand.
 Great partners look forward to engaging and helping you through the process.